Dry Suit Course

 What You Will Learn

 The first thing you’ll discover is which dry suit style and accompanying undergarments are right for you and the diving you’ll do.
 Then you’ll learn how to take care of your dry suit.
-During two dives, in addition to a confined water dive, you’ll practice:
+During two dives, in addition to a confined water (pool) dive, you’ll practice:

-- Putting on and taking off your dry suit with minimal assistance
+• Putting on and taking off your dry suit with minimal assistance

-- Mastering buoyancy control using your dry suit
+• Mastering buoyancy control using your dry suit

-- Dive safety procedures when using a dry suit.
+• Dive safety procedures when using a dry suit.

 Includes

-The TSC Dry Suit certification course fee includes use of our training pools, instruction, use of a dry suit, BCD, regulators, tanks and weights, and PADI Dry Suit Diver specialty certification card.
+The TSC Dry Suit certification course fee includes use of our training pools, instruction, use of a dry suit, hood/gloves, tanks and weights, and PADI Dry Suit Diver specialty certification card.
 Students are required to have their own mask and snorkel for this course.
-Due to the wide range of sizes students may be asked to provide thermal undergarments for warmth in open water.